sparkflows/sparkflows-docs/docs/tutorials/data-science/sklearn/diabetesclassification-sklearn.rst

 Below is the configuration for the Random Forest Classification nodes in the workflow.

+* Outcome is the target column
+* All of the columns except Outcome have been selected as the Feature Columns.

 .. figure:: ../../../_assets/tutorials/machine-learning/diabetes-classification-rf/rf-config.png
    :alt: DiabetesClassification
    :width: 90%